Everything You Need to Know About San Francisco's Historic Cliff House

 Sutro Bath Ruins

-In 1894, Adolph Sutro built a magnificent saltwater swimming pool complex.
+In 1894, Adolph Sutro built a magnificent salt water swimming pool complex.
 Destroyed by fire in 1966, the site is in ruins, but today it provides a fascinating glimpse of Gilded Age luxury.

 One of the best ways to enjoy the area’s breathtaking scenery is to walk along Lands End, a windy, sea-blown trail that takes you along the westernmost point of San Francisco.
 You’ll see views of shipwrecks and majestic cliffs.
+Note: Visitors should adhere to all signage in the park and even in approved hiking areas, the public should keep a safe distance from all cliff edges.

-This white sand beach provides a wild and windy walk, and is perfect for strolling while watching majestic white-capped waves.
+This white sand beach provides a wild and windy walk and is perfect for strolling while watching majestic white-capped waves.

 With its stunning views and world-class cuisine, The Cliff House offers a one-of-a-kind dining experience.
 With its rich history and magnificent setting, it’s no wonder that it maintains its reputation as one of the most famous restaurants in the country.